Have you met the angry Ghost at Gunnuhver Mud Pool in Reykjanes in SW-Iceland?

-In my last travel-blog, I told you about the colourful Seltún geothermal area on the Reykjanes peninsula in SW-Iceland.
-But there is another very interesting geothermal area on this peninsula which is well worth a visit; Gunnuhver geothermal area (it's named after a ghost!)
+In my last travel-blog, I told you about the colourful Seltún geothermal area on the Reykjanes peninsula in SW Iceland.
+There is another very interesting geothermal area on this peninsula that is well worth a visit; Gunnuhver geothermal area (it's named after a ghost!)

 Top photo: Gunnuhver

 Gunnuhver and the information sign